smgrv123/diced-docs/pitch deck/Pitch Deck - Structure.md

 - **Use Case:** Position Freshana against competitors in the market.
 - **Content:**
 	- Comparison table highlighting advantages in speed, nutrition transparency, and customization.
 	- Brief analysis of competing solutions, their weaknesses, and unique selling propositions.
+	- create a chart to show the market being captured by them and the space that we are planning to occupy

 ### Financial Projections